-Students must obey all posted traffic & parking signage and operate in a safe
+- Students must obey all posted traffic & parking signage and operate in a safe manner at all times while on school property. - Students are responsible to lock and secure their vehicle daily after parking. - Students will not be allowed to go to their car during the school day without proper permission.
+This includes lunch and study periods.

-If you are calling to report your child's absence or need to leave a message for your child, call the appropriate main office.
-Leave a clear message including the child's name and grade.
-If reporting an absence, please state the reason for the absence.
-Messages are screened periodically.
-If here is an emergency, call the appropriate house office secretary.

-- manner at all times while on school property. - Students are responsible to lock and secure their vehicle daily after parking. - Students will not be allowed to go to their car during the school day without proper permission.
-This includes lunch and study periods. - VIOLATIONS: All parking fines are \$30.00 and posted to the student's account as an obligation. - APPEALS: A student may appeal a parking violation within 3 school days of the date of issue. - Appeals must be made by the student and in person.
-First to the Director of Security then depending on the outcome of the first appeal to the Upper House Assistant Principal whose decision is final. - TOWING: Cars are subject to towing at the owner's expense after the first violation.
-Cars may be towed due to excessive violations (5 or more) or if a student drives after privileges have been rescinded. - LOST/STOLEN PERMIT: Lost/stolen permits are to be reported immediately to the Director of Security.
-A fee of \$10.00 will be assessed if a replacement permit is needed. - BLACKOUT/NO PARKING DATES: May apply.
+Violations: All parking fines are \$30.00 and posted to the student's account as an obligation.

+Appeals: A student may appeal a parking violation within 3 school days of the date of issue.
+Appeals must be made by the student and in person.
+First to the Director of Security then depending on the outcome of the first appeal to the Upper House Assistant Principal whose decision is final.

+Towing: Cars are subject to towing at the owner's expense after the first violation.
+Cars may be towed due to excessive violations (5 or more) or if a student drives after privileges have been rescinded.

+Lost/Stolen Permit: Lost/stolen permits are to be reported immediately to the Director of Security.
+A fee of \$10.00 will be assessed if a replacement permit is needed.

+Blackout Parking Dates: May apply.
 Fine is doubled to \$60.00 and may result in tow.
 A blackout date parking violation may also result in permanent loss of parking privileges.